epicosy/cb-repair/README.md

 * The benchmark is supposed to work on other Linux distributions.
 * Make sure the scripts ```src/cb-repair.py, src/operations/checkout.py, src/operations/compile.py,
 src/operations/test.py, tools/generate-polls/generate-polls, tools/compile.sh``` are executable.
+* To run on Docker, core dumps need to be enabled.
+* Polls generation needs to be performed only once.
+* Some positive tests timeout with 10 seconds limit.
+A check for that will be added.
+* Some negative tests don't core.
+A check for that will be added.

 ## Getting Started